File: sharutils.info, Node: Top, Next: Introduction, Prev: (dir), Up: (dir)

 program, defaulting to `more'.
 Both will exit with a status code of 0.

-uudecode (GNU sharutils) - decode an encoded file - Ver.
-4.13.3
+uudecode (GNU sharutils) - decode an encoded file

-USAGE: uudecode [ -<flag> [<val>] | --<name>[{=| }<val>] ]... [ file ... ]
+Usage: uudecode [ -<flag> [<val>] | --<name>[{=| }<val>] ]... [<file>...]

 -o, --output-file=str direct output to file

--c, --ignore-chmod Ignore fchmod(3P) errors
+-c, --ignore-chmod ignore fchmod(3P) errors

--v, --version[=arg] Output version information and exit
+-v, --version[=MODE] output version information and exit

--h, --help Display extended usage information and exit
+-h, --help display extended usage information and exit

--!, --more-help Extended usage information passed thru pager
+-!, --more-help extended usage information passed thru pager

-- disabled as --no-load-opts
+- disabled with '--no-load-opts'

 Options are specified by doubled hyphens and their name or by a single